Ampicillin: Contraindications

 Ampicillin is contraindicated in those with a hypersensitivity to penicillins, as they can cause fatal anaphylactic reactions.
 Hypersensitivity reactions can include frequent skin rashes and hives, exfoliative dermatitis, erythema multiforme, and a temporary decrease in both red and white blood cells.

 Ampicillin is not recommended in people with concurrent mononucleosis, as over 40% of patients develop a skin rash.

 Side effects

 Ampicillin is comparatively less toxic than other antibiotics, and side effects are more likely in those who are sensitive to penicillins and those with a history of asthma or allergies.
 In very rare cases, it causes severe side effects such as angioedema, anaphylaxis, and C. difficile infection (that can range from mild diarrhea to serious pseudomembranous colitis).
 Some develop black "furry" tongue.
 Serious adverse effects also include seizures and serum sickness.
 The most common side effects, experienced by about 10% of users are diarrhea and rash.
 Less common side effects can be nausea, vomiting, itching, and blood dyscrasias.
 The gastrointestinal effects, such as hairy tongue, nausea, vomiting, diarrhea, and colitis, are more common with the oral form of penicillin.
-Other conditions may develop up several weeks after treatment.
+Other conditions may develop up to several weeks after treatment.